Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Numerical results

-The contributions from disconnected fermionic diagrams appear to be consistent with zero within statistical errors for all values of chemical potential and temperature.
+The contribution of disconnected fermionic diagrams is consistent with zero within our statistical errors for all values of chemical potential and temperature.
 The upper bound which we are able to set on these disconnected contributions appears to be least strict for low temperatures and small $\mu$ - that is, exactly in the corner of the phase diagram where also the connected contributions deviate most strongly from the free quark result (see Fig.~\ref{fig:cse_correlators}, plot for $L_t=20$ and $a\mu = 0.05$).
-We note, however, that the calculation of axial-vector current-current correlators is most difficult precisely in this regime, since because of the small chemical potential the CSE signal is also small compared to the statistical fluctuations.
+We note, however, that the calculation of axial-vector current-current correlators is most difficult precisely in this regime, since because of the small chemical potential the CSE signal is also small compared to statistical fluctuations.

-Moreover, we also note that the values of $\sigma_\mathrm{CSE}\lr{k}$ calculated with Wilson-Dirac (WD) and Domain Wall (DW) fermions appear to be very close to each other.
-This suggests that the effect of multiplicative renormalization of the axial-current operator is small and plays a minor role in comparison with our statistical errors, as well as with any systematic and statistical uncertainties in the experimental detection of anomalous transport phenomena.
+The values of $\sigma_\mathrm{CSE}\lr{k}$ calculated with Wilson-Dirac (WD) and Domain Wall (DW) fermions appear to be very close to each other.
+This suggests that the effect of multiplicative renormalization of the axial-current operator is small and plays a minor role in comparison with our statistical errors.
 Indeed, the renormalization factor for the axial singlet current typically appears to be close to unity on fine lattices with sufficiently light pions, especially for Domain Wall fermions \cite{Edwards:hep-lat/0510062,Berkowitz:1704.01114}.
 For these reasons, we have not determined the precise value of $Z_A$ in this work.
+Small deviations of $Z_A$ from unity can also be expected to be significantly smaller than any systematic and statistical uncertainties in the experimental detection of anomalous transport phenomena.

-In order to systematically investigate the CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k}$ in the low-momentum limit, which is most relevant for anomalous hydrodynamics \cite{Landsteiner:1102.4577}, in Fig.~\ref{fig:cse_summary} we illustrate the temperature dependence of $\sigma_\mathrm{CSE}\lr{k}$ at the smallest nonzero value of the lattice momentum, $ka = 2 \pi/L_s$ at different values of the chemical potential $\mu$, and compare it with the corresponding results for free quarks on lattices of the same size.
-In order to check whether the formula similar to (\ref{AvdoshkinCSE}) might describe our numerical results, we also show the appropriately rescaled charge density (in lattice units) along with $\sigma_\mathrm{CSE}\lr{k \rightarrow 0}$.
+Let us now investigate the CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k \rightarrow 0}$ in the low-momentum limit, which is most relevant for anomalous hydrodynamics \cite{Landsteiner:1102.4577}.
+To this end in Fig.~\ref{fig:cse_summary} we illustrate the temperature dependence of $\sigma_\mathrm{CSE}\lr{k}$ at the smallest nonzero value of the lattice momentum, $a \, k_{min} = 2 \pi/L_s$, and at different values of the chemical potential $\mu$, and compare it with the corresponding results for free quarks on lattices of the same size and for the same momentum.